Psychological Healing

 Paganism, after all, is all about making sacrifices to the gods to appease them.
 Granted, Judaism also had a focus on sacrifice—sacrifice was one of the primary purposes of the Temple—but Judaism understood God to be a personal God who cares about His creation through divine love.
 Jews had the tradition, through the Old Covenant, of being told, “Therefore, you shall love the Lord, your God, with all your heart, and with all your soul, and with all your strength.”
 Pagan gods were essentially indifferent to humanity and loved only each other—when it was convenient.

 So when pagans heard the words “salvation” and “eternal life” preached, they converted in droves.
-But the primary psychological question for many of them was, “What do I have to do to make this God give me eternal life?”
-Right from the beginning, the focus was on getting something, and loopholes became the norm.
+But the primary question for many of them was, “What do I have to do to make this God give me eternal life?”
+Right from the beginning, the focus was on getting something, and loopholes looking for the easy way became the norm.
 Multitudes of souls who claimed to be in the Church started asking, What is the least I have to do to get into heaven?
+Their main thought was not on loving God with all their heart and soul and mind and strength but on avoiding hell.

-You can find this sort of question between the lines of most of Saint Paul’s letters.
+“What is the least I have to do to get into heaven?”
+You can find traces of this sort of question between the lines of most of Saint Paul’s letters.
 If you read the letters carefully, you will see that Paul had to argue endlessly against the idea that Christianity was a magical form of salvation—that is, that you could be saved just by saying the right words or performing external actions.
 He kept preaching, over and over, in one way or another, that Christianity is a total commitment to a new lifestyle in Christ, by which the old lifestyle of the world is crucified.
 That’s why he repeatedly speaks of baptism as death—that is, death to pride in one’s self and death to one’s attachment to the unholy social world around us.

 This endless need to argue against his opponents in this way explains why Paul’s letters put so much emphasis on faith over works.
-Paul, always on the defensive, had to focus on only one side the issue.
+Paul, always on the defensive against heresy, had to focus more often than not on only one side of the issue.
 But, realistically, how could anyone live the lifestyle Paul described if, through faith, works were not made manifest?
+But note carefully: manifest through love, not through magic.

-So Paul, and the Church, taught the hard truth of a Christian lifestyle right from the beginning.
+So, Saint Paul and the Church taught the hard truth of a Christian lifestyle right from the beginning.
 And that truth has always been taught by the Catholic Church.
 And that truth has been confirmed by the personal experience of the Catholic mystics through the ages.
 And that truth continues to this day, despite those who treat it all—just as they treat the Sacred Heart of Jesus—with indifference, ingratitude, and contempt.

 Someone asked Him, “Lord, will only a few people be saved?”
 He answered them, “Strive to enter through the narrow gate, for many, I tell you, will attempt to enter but will not be strong enough. . . .”